nwg-piotr/autotiling/README.md

 **Arch Linux**

 1. Install the `autotiling` (AUR) package.
-2. Add `exec --no-startup-id autotiling` to the `~/.config/sway/config` or to the `~/.config/i3/config` file.
+2. Add `exec autotiling` to the `~/.config/sway/config` or `exec --no-startup-id autotiling` to the `~/.config/i3/config` file.

 **Manually**

 1. Install the `python-i3ipc>=2.0.1` package (or whatever it's called in your Linux distribution).
 2. Save the `autotiling.py` file anywhere, make executable and autostart in your i3/sway config file:
-`exec --no-startup-id /path/to/the/script/autotiling.py` on sway or i3.
+`exec /path/to/the/script/autotiling.py` on sway or `exec --no-startup-id /path/to/the/script/autotiling.py` on i3.